NicolleLouis/human-brain-optimizer/log_book/day_1/details.md

 On the other hand sleeping only need to happen from time to time consecutively, and since there is only 3 actions for now.
 It happens relatively often.

+---

+## Step 3

+Just to make it a little bit less dumb, I set the finesse value of Eating to 0 if you don't have available food.

+I was thinking it would decrease the chance of hunger death and increase the energy death.
+I was also thinking it would increase the life expectancy.

+Once again I was surprised by the results.
+It indeed increased the life expectancy, up to **45 days**.

+However, the death cause is even more biased toward famine death:

+\{
+"food": 9258,
+"energy": 474,
+"multiple": 268,
+\}

+After thinking on it my understanding is that it's now not eating for nothing, which means when he doesn't have food, and so when this happens it has 50% to sleep, which is great to trigger sleep streaks.
+So it actually improve a lot the sleep of our humans.
+The Hunt is actually taking less advantages of this, and so it's less fatal now than previously but people live longer, and so they're relatively dying more of famine.

+---

 Next steps: replace this useless brain and start the training.
-I think I will add the knowledge of eating is useless without food.
 Once this is done, I will start the training process.
 As a first iteration,

 - Hunt will be a fixed value
 - Eat will be a fixed ratio * missing food.
 - Sleep will be a fixed ratio * missing energy.

 And I will train it to find nice ratios/values.
 We'll see where this lead our human performance.

+I will also check the theoretical day planning of my humans to see if it's coherent (Noticed for example an issue with the hunt probability, I forgot to take in account the time needed for sleeping or eating in my computations)